 Safe and adequate bridges are vital components of a fully functional transportation system.
 Using VDOT bridge condition reports, the entire region of Albemarle County and the City of Charlottesville was reviewed to identify the condition of each bridge and assess the need for improvements.
 For the federal performance measure, bridges are categorized as "good," "fair," or "poor" and determined by the worst condition of the deck, superstructure, and substructure.

 Bridges identified as being in poor condition are shown in Map 8 below.
 VDOT structure ID numbers are included on the map.
-A list of these bridges, including their funding status, is provided in Chapter 7.

-Map 8: Bridges in Poor Condition
+Map 8: Bridges in Poor Condition.
+Source: VDOT

 Intersections